Division of labour: Émile Durkheim

-In his seminal work, The Division of Labor in Society, Émile Durkheim observes that the division of labour appears in all societies and positively correlates with societal advancement because it increases as a society progresses.
+In his seminal work, The Division of Labor in Society, Émile Durkheim observes that the division of labour appears in all societies and positively correlates with societal advancement, as it increases with societal progress.

 Durkheim arrived at the same conclusion regarding the positive effects of the division of labour as his theoretical predecessor, Adam Smith.
-In The Wealth of Nations, Smith observes the division of labour results in "a proportionable increase of the productive powers of labor."
-While they shared this belief, Durkheim believed the division of labour applied to all "biological organisms generally," while Smith believed this law applied "only to human societies."
+In The Wealth of Nations, Smith observes that the division of labour results in "a proportionable increase of the productive powers of labor."
+While they shared this belief, Durkheim believed the division of labour applied to all "biological organisms generally"; Smith believed this law applied "only to human societies."
 This difference may result from the influence of Charles Darwin's On the Origin of Species on Durkheim's writings.
 For example, Durkheim observed an apparent relationship between "the functional specialisation of the parts of an organism" and "the extent of that organism's evolutionary development," which he believed "extended the scope of the division of labour so as to make its origins contemporaneous with the origins of life itself…implying that its conditions must be found in the essential properties of all organised matter."

-Since Durkheim's division of labour applied to all organisms, he considered it a "natural law" and worked to determine whether it should be embraced or resisted by first analysing its functions.
+Since Durkheim's division of labour applied to all organisms, he considered it a "natural law"; he worked to determine whether it should be embraced or resisted by first analysing its functions.
 Durkheim hypothesised that the division of labour fosters social solidarity, yielding "a wholly moral phenomenon" that ensures "mutual relationships" among individuals.